 In those streets upon which there has been placed a prohibition of all day parking, no person shall allow, permit or suffer any vehicle registered in his name, other than one acting in an emergency, to be parked on such street for a period of time longer than two (2) hours between the hours of 8:30 a.m. and 5:00 p.m.

 Parking is prohibited, restricted or limited as to time, space, streets and municipal parking lots in accordance with a schedule of location designated as Schedule No. I, hereto appended to which reference is made and which Schedule No. I, is specifically incorporated in this section.
-No operator shall park a vehicle in the designated prohibited locations or in the restricted locations for a period longer than is designated in Schedule No. I, except as otherwise provided in this Schedule, or where there is a time limit as to parking.
+No operator shall park a vehicle in the designated prohibited locations or in the restricted locations without a permit or for a period longer than is designated as set forth in Schedule No. I.

 Parking is restricted or limited as to time, space, streets and municipal off-street parking areas on the streets and municipal off-street parking areas designated as Schedule I-A hereto appended to which reference is made and which Schedule I-A is specifically incorporated in this Section.
 No person shall park a vehicle for a period of time longer than one (1) hour between the hours of 8:00 a.m. and 6:00 p.m. on any of the streets, except as otherwise designated in Schedule I-A, or for a period of time longer than two (2) hours in any municipal off-street parking area hereinafter designated in Schedule I-A, unless otherwise designated in Schedule I-A, or as may hereafter be fixed by amendment, except that on Friday the limited parking time shall apply between the hours of 8:00 a.m. and 9:00 p.m.
 This restriction shall not apply on Sundays or during the hours of legal holidays during which business establishments are required by law to remain closed.